Actuarial Science, B.S.

 Supporting Courses and Related Areas: Require a grade of C or better

-Attainment of 12th-credit level proficiency in a single foreign language.
+Attainment of 12th-credit level proficiency in a single world language.
 Proficiency must be demonstrated by either examination or course work.4

 General Education